 Personal protective equipment (PPE) are products that the user can wear or hold, in order to be protected against hazards either at home, at work or whilst engaging in leisure activities.
 Statistics on fatal and major work accidents underline the importance of protection and prevention, for which personal protective equipment plays an important role.

-The European Union has issued a number of Directives to improve health and safety at work and to ensure high quality PPE.
+The European Union has issued a number of legislative acts to improve health and safety at work and to ensure high quality PPE.

-The PPE Directive 89/686/EEC covers the manufacture and marketing of personal protective equipment.
-It defines legal obligations to ensure that PPE on the European market provides the highest level of protection against hazards.
+The PPE Directive 89/686/EEC covers the design, manufacture and marketing of personal protective equipment.
+It defines legal obligations to ensure that PPE on the EU market provides the highest level of protection against hazards.
 The CE marking affixed to PPE provides evidence of this protection.

-A guidance document on the implementation of Article 47 on transitional provisions is available as a common approach of PPE Working Group members.
+Guidance documents on transitional provisions are available as a common approach of the PPE working group members

 RfUs for the PPE Directive 89/686/EEC (valid until 20 April 2019):

 RfUs for the PPE Regulation (EU) 2016/425 (valid from 21 April 2018):